backend-development/backend-development-textbook/source/rails_view_and_controller.md

-The View in the Model-View-Controller pattern is responsible for generating output that will be displayed the user in various ways.
+The View in the Model-View-Controller pattern is responsible for generating output that will be displayed to the user in various ways.

 In Ruby on Rails **Embedded Ruby** (ERB) is normally used as the templating languages to define the views.
 This will